7 Best Lower Chest Dumbbell Exercises To Build Muscle

 2. Decline Dumbbell Fly

-The decline dumbbell chest fly is a variation of the dumbbell fly used to target the muscles of the chest.
-It is performed on a decline bench, which is set at a downward slope of around 30 to 45 degrees
+The decline dumbbell chest fly is a variation of the dumbbell fly that is performed on a decline bench, which is set at a downward slope of around 15 to 30 degrees.

 Decline Dumbbell Fly